elcorto/jackpod/README.rst

 Note that netjack2 is designed to be run over a stable cable connection.
 We achieve very low latency with no perceptible AV (audio-video) delay in this case -- important for video!
-There is the ``-w`` (WiFi mode) option which sets slightly more lose options which increase the AV-delay a bit.
+There is the ``-w`` (WiFi mode) option which sets slightly more loose options which increase the AV-delay a bit.
 This will need to be adjusted for your network.
 So far, we had stable and reliable connections only via cable or when surrounding WiFis are either off or use very different channels.
 So one could just as well use a 3.5 mm audio cable, right?
-Maybe, but it would't be as cool!
+Maybe, but it wouldn't be as cool!

 .. _netjack2: https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_NetJack2
 .. _hfb: https://www.hifiberry.com/shop/boards/hifiberry-dac-pro